 Located on our own campus, the USC Fisher Museum is the oldest museum devoted solely to the arts in Los Angeles.
 Its holdings span five centuries, and its contemporary collections focus on California and international art, with an emphasis on Mexico and Spain.

 The top musical institutions in the city have important connections to Spain and Latin America.
 The Los Angeles Philharmonic, described by Alex Ross of The New Yorker as “the most creative, and, therefore, the best, orchestra in America,” is led by Gustavo Dudamel, the exciting young maestro from Venezuela.
 Just across the street from the L.A.
 Phil’s Walt Disney Concert Hall, the Los Angeles Opera has Plácido Domingo, the Spanish tenor, as its general director, while south of Los Angeles, the daring Long Beach Opera often stages works with Latin American connections.

 Presented by Spain’s Instituto de la Cinematografía y de las Artes Audiovisuales (ICAA), the American Cinematheque and the Entidad de Gestión de los Productores Audiovisuales (EGEDA), the Recent Spanish Cinema Series is the annual showcase of new films from Spain.
-Its eighteenth edition will take place in October 2012 at the iconic Egyptian Theater in Hollywood.
-In collaboration with the USC School of Cinematic Arts, Spanish and Portuguese will host a roundtable discussion on our campus.
+More information on the next edition coming soon.